proofit404/stories/docs/execution.rst

     three
     >>> _

-If sub-story last method returns ``Success``, the execution continue in the next method of the parent story.
+If sub-story last method returns ``Success``, the execution continues in the next method of the parent story.

 .. code:: python